DIY Pancake Art

 7. Experiment with mix-ins.
 From rainbow sprinkle stained glass to frozen nutella disks, get creative with different ingredients in the griddling stage.
 Even if things melt into an unidentifiable glop, we bet they’ll still be delicious.

 Once you’ve mastered a short stack of characters and shapes, bring the creations to the table and enjoy with toppings (and maybe a few scrambled eggs to balance all the starch).
 These are kitchen memories and stove-mastering skills that will last a lifetime.

 Looking for other ways to turn the kitchen into a place to bond, talk and connect with your kids?
-Join the Little Sous Kitchen Academy.
+Check out some of our favorite kid-friendly recipes.